-In Applied Behavior Analysis, the antecedent, behavior, and consequence are considered "building blocks" in understanding, analyzing, and potentially changing how one acts.
-ABC charts offer experts "snapshots" into the situation, potentially enabling further comprehension of the behavior.
+In Applied Behavior Analysis, the antecedent, behavior, and consequence provide considered "building blocks" in understanding, analyzing, and potentially changing how one acts.
+ABC charts can be used to provide "snapshots" into the situation, potentially enabling further comprehension of the behavior.

 An analysis of behavior via an ABC perspective is included in a comprehensive functional assessment of behavior.

 So, what is each piece of the ABC Model?

 The antecedent refers to the environment or preceding events of the "behavior of interest" or "target behavior" being analyzed.
 Some also refer to this as the "setting event."
 Essentially, the antecedent is anything that could be a trigger for the behavior.

 The antecedent could be anything from a question from a teacher to the presence of another person.
 Changes of environment can also be common antecedents.

 When attempting to trigger a positive outcome, antecedents can be manipulated to foster certain behaviors.
 When assessing a negative behavior, antecedents are important because, in some circumstances, the ability to eliminate the antecedent is the ability to eliminate the behavior.
 Of course, this only applies when antecedents are obscure, such as the presence of a specific doll or television show.
 When the antecedent is part of daily life, a different approach will be required to putting a stop to the behavior.